Ashutoshai/ImageProcessing/Helmet detectionMediapipe/Readme.md

-Helmet detection using google Mediapipe **helmetdetection**
+**Helmet detection using google Mediapipe**

-In this assignment I used tensorflow object detection Api Steps to Achieve the Functionality
+In this assignment I used tensorflow object detection Api and followed below Steps to Achieve the Functionality

 1.Creating Input data .txt files through bounding boxes from images.
 2.Converting to train and text.
 3.Creating train and test tf records.